marmontm/iOS-Cordova-Camera-using/README.md

 2. Open Xcode project workspace located in */platforms/ios/*
 3. Start coding :)

-> *Note:* iOS Development with Xcode is available on macOS inly.
+> *Note:* iOS Development with Xcode is available on macOS only.
 > More information : https://developer.apple.com

 January 2018, Maxime MARMONT